nimbly-dev/nyctripdata_project/README.md

 ├── spark_master          # Master node managing the Spark cluster
 │   ├── spark-worker-1    # Spark worker node 1
 │   ├── spark-worker-2    # Spark worker node 2
-│   └── spark-worker-3    # Spark worker node 3
+│   ├── spark-worker-3    # Spark worker node 3
-├── pg_admin              # PgAdmin web UI for PostgreSQL management
-├── postgres-dev          # PostgreSQL for the development environment ├── postgres-staging      # PostgreSQL for the staging environment └── postgres-production   # PostgreSQL for the production environment
+│   └── spark-history     # Spark History Server for monitoring completed jobs ├── pg_admin              # PgAdmin web UI for PostgreSQL management ├── postgres-dev          # PostgreSQL for the development environment ├── postgres-staging      # PostgreSQL for the staging environment ├── postgres-production   # PostgreSQL for the production environment └── github-runner         # Self-hosted GitHub runner for executing workflows
 ```

+#### Github Runner

+The github runner is self-hosted.
+This will be run upon starting of the container using `docker-compose up -d`.
+For more information refer to .github/DCOUMENTATION.md.

 #### Spark Configuration